Mission of the School of Diagnostic Medical Sonography at Cleveland Clinic Mercy Hospital

-The School of Diagnostic Medical Sonography at Mercy Medical Center strives to prepare the student for an entry-level position in the field of Ultrasound as a Sonographer.
-The graduating student is eligible to sit for the exam given by the American Registry of Diagnostic Medical Sonography.
-The school strives to prepare competent entry-level sonographers in the cognitive, pyschomotor and affective learning domains.
+The School of Diagnostic Medical Sonography at Cleveland Clinic Mercy Hospital strives to prepare the student for an entry-level position in the field of Ultrasound as a Sonographer.
+The graduating student is eligible to apply for the exam given by the American Registry of Diagnostic Medical Sonography.
+The school strives to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 The school strives to ensure that our graduates are prepared to assume responsible positions on the healthcare team and continue Christ’s healing ministry by providing quality, compassionate, affordable and accessible care for the whole person.

 Description of Profession

-The sonographer is able to perform the following:
+The sonographer is generally able to perform the following:

-- Obtain, review and integrate pertinent patient history and clinical data to facilitate optimum diagnostic results
+- Obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results;

-- Perform appropriate procedures and record anatomic, pathological and physiological data for interpretation by the physician
+- Perform appropriate procedures and record anatomic, pathologic, and/or physiologic data for interpretation by a physician;

-- Exercise discretion and judgment in the performance of sonographic procedures.
+- Exercise discretion and judgment in the performance of sonographic and/or other diagnostic services;

-- Demonstrate appropriate communication skill with patients and colleagues
+- Demonstrate appropriate communication skills with patients and colleagues;

-The School of Diagnostic Medical Sonography at Mercy Medical Center is a Ministry of the Sisters of Charity of St. Augustine.
+The School of Diagnostic Medical Sonography at Cleveland Clinic Mercy Hospital is a Ministry of the Sisters of Charity of St. Augustine.
 We are a CAAHEP accredited program which provides a twelve-month hospital based diploma in the field of ultrasound.
 Graduates are eligible to become Registered Diagnostic Medical Sonographers with the American Registry of Diagnostic Medical Sonographers in the specialties of OB/gynecological and abdominal ultrasound.
 Students are provided with both didactic and clinical instruction on campus.
-Over 1,400 hours are dedicated to the mastery of clinical skills valuable in today's competitive market.
+Over 1,300 hours are dedicated to the mastery of clinical skills valuable in today’s competitive market.

 Our program is twelve consecutive calendar months with each class beginning in July.
-Students attend 7:00am to 3:30pm Monday-Friday with all classes and clinicals held at Mercy Medical Center.
+Students attend 7:00am to 3:30pm Monday-Friday with all classes and clinicals held at Mercy Hospital.
 Students are given 40 hours of sick time and two weeks of scheduled vacation.

 Applicant must have an Associate Degree in a health care field with direct patient care OR a 4-year Bachelor’s Degree (any field).
 Either must include the following prerequisites: